wirewright/wirewright/man/wwml.md

 At first, I was very reluctant to use Unicode characters.
 They obviously make WwML look cryptic and perhaps, APL-like; obscuring the simplicity of WwML's core.
-They can also be quite clumsy to type, until you've accustomed to them;  then, it's as easy as typing anything else.
+They can also be quite clumsy to type, until you're accustomed to them; then, it's as easy as typing anything else.

 The amounts of compression these characters provide, are sometimes substantial; and worth the trade-off in my opinion.
 For example, `⁑` generally stands for the character sequence